Chrisding/seal/README.md

     matlab -nodisplay -r "solve('../../data/sbd-preprocess/data_proc', '../../data/sbd-preprocess/data_proc/trainvalaug_cls_orig.mat', './model/model_init_cls_warm.caffemodel', 'model_cls_seal', 22000, 5.0*10^-8, <gpu_id>, 'unweight', 1, 4, 0.02)" 2>&1 | tee ./log/seal_cls.txt
     ```

     This will output network snapshots in the **`model/`** folder and training log files in the **`log/`** folder.
-Note that we assume training on 12G memory GPUs (such as TitanX or TitanXP) without any other occupation.
+You may opt to leave <snapshot_prefix> as empty ([]).
+The code will automatically generate a unique prefix composed by the file list name and parameter configs.
+We assume training on 12G memory GPUs (such as TitanX or TitanXP) without any other occupation.
 If you happen to have smaller GPU memories, consider decreasing the default 472x472 training crop size in **`solve`**.
 The crop size must be dividable by 8.

-    Similarly, CASENet/CASENet-S/CASENet-C with instance-sensitive labels can be obtained by running the following commands, respectively:
+    You can also remove <lambda> or set it to 0 to train vanilla SEAL without Markov smoothness.
+If you set either/both <sigma_x> and <sigma_y> to 0, or simply remove them and <lambda>, the code will train models without any alignment.
+For example, CASENet/CASENet-S/CASENet-C with instance-sensitive labels can be obtained by running the following commands, respectively:

     ```Shell
     matlab -nodisplay -r "solve('../../data/sbd-preprocess/data_proc', '../../data/sbd-preprocess/data_proc/trainvalaug_inst_orig.mat', './model/model_init.caffemodel', 'model_inst_casenet', 22000, 1.0*10^-7, <gpu_id>, 'reweight')" 2>&1 | tee ./log/casenet_inst.txt